-The normal load of work is from 12 to 18 semester hours.
-No student may enroll for more than 19 hours in one semester without the approval of the adviser and the appropriate dean or the Associate Vice President for Academic Instruction.
+The normal load of work is from 15 to 21 semester hours.
+No student may enroll for more than 21 hours in one semester without the approval of the adviser and the appropriate dean or Associate Vice President.

 Classification

 Students are classified according to the following standards: